4finance/micro-infra-spring/README.md

 We have microservices so we need to monitor our system.
 Not only whether they are alive or not.
 We want to measure as much as possible.
 From every possible angle - amount of requests, technical stuff like how many errors we have or from business perspective - how many loans are issued per minute (or whatever).
 We collect those measurements in [Graffite](http://graphite.wikidot.com).

-If you select this modul we will give you two publishers (Graphite - __GraphitePublisher__ and JMX - __JmxPublisher__) that will provide setup for your metrics to be published in Graphite and as an MBean.
+If you select this module we will give you two publishers (Graphite - __GraphitePublisher__ and JMX - __JmxPublisher__) that will provide setup for your metrics to be published in Graphite and as an MBean.

 As a Spring bean we are providing __MetricsRegistry__ that each of the metrics reporter needs to send upload data to its recipient.